Dr Vino Kanapathipillai

 - Department of Politics and International Studies Admissions Tutor: MSc Politics of Conflict, Rights and Justice Centre on Conflict, Rights and Justice Co Chair

 - Russell Square: College Buildings

 - Term 2: Fridays 2:30pm - 3.30pm

-Vino Kanapathipillai is a Senior Lecturer (Associate Professor) in the Centre for International Studies and Diplomacy, Department of Politics and International Studies.
+Vino Kanapathipillai is a Senior Lecturer (Associate Professor) in the Department of Politics and International Studies.
 Her research interests concern the public-private divide, especially as it pertains to state-corporate relations.
 Her current research project looks at state-corporate relations in the context of human rights and accountability for mass atrocities, with particular attention to genocide, while her PhD research focused on the ways in which state-corporate relations are evolving on the basis of security concerns.
-Vino convenes and teaches modules on Global Advocacy, Global Public Policy and Project Management.
+Vino convenes and teaches modules on Global Advocacy, Global Public Policy and Human Rights.
 She holds an MSc in International Politics (Distinction) and a PhD in International Relations from SOAS, University of London.
 Before entering academia, Vino worked as a management consultant for over seven years, working on several projects for corporate and government clients in the UK and Australia.
 She also managed a two-year UK government-funded policy research project, working with the Berghof Foundation, on diasporas and transnational politics in post-conflict peacebuilding, with reference to Sri Lanka.

-International security, multinational enterprises, international public policy, international political economy, global governance.
+International security, multinational enterprises, state-corporate relations, global public policy, international political economy, global governance.